xiongquan1230/IETF125-HP-WAN-Hackathon/README.md

 Data-intensive applications always demand high-speed data transmission over WANs such as scientific research, academia, education and so on.
 High-performance WAN (HP-WAN) is designed specifically to meet the high-speed, low-latency, and high-capacity needs of data-intensive applications and enable the host-and-network collaboration for the high-speed and high-throughput data transmission, coupled with fast completion time.
-We're planning to have a HP-WAN Hackathon at IETF 125 to discuss about the HP-WAN developments and implementation such as open-source and simulater work.
+We're planning to have a HP-WAN Hackathon at IETF 125 to discuss about the HP-WAN developments and implementation such as open-source and simulation work.

 ## Champion(s)